Road Safety in Fethiye and driving in Turkey

 Speed limits are enforced in Turkey

 Speed limits are strictly enforced in Turkey.
 The speed limit in Turkey is the maximum speed permitted on that road and you must not drive above the speed limit in Turkey at any time.
-Some roads do not have visible speed limit road signs, but speed limits still apply.
+Some Turkish roads do not have visible speed limit road signs, but speed limits still apply.
 You should be especially careful in residential areas and in school zones.
-The speed limit for urban areas is 50 km/h, rural areas 90 km/h and motorways 120 km/h.
+The speed limits in Turkey - for urban areas is 50 km/h, rural areas 90 km/h and motorways 120 km/h.

 Alcohol and drugs

 Driving under the influence of drugs or alcohol is extremely dangerous and Turkey has very serious penalties if you are caught doing this.
-In Turkey you are not permitted to drive a car if your blood alcohol level is 0.05 per cent or higher.
+In Turkey you are not permitted to drive a car if your blood alcohol level is 0.05 per cent or higher if you drive alone but in case there are other people with you in the car then your blood alcohol level should be absolute zero.
 In Turkey, those found driving through Turkey while drunk can either be fined or jailed depending on the nature of the offence.
-Driving after taking drugs that affect your ability to drive is illegal and penalties are severe.
+Driving in Turkey after taking drugs that affect your ability to drive is illegal and penalties are severe.

 No mobile phones

 You are not permitted to use a handheld mobile phone when driving in Turkey.
 This includes making or receiving calls, texting, playing games or web browsing.
-Please use headset while driving through Turkey.
+Please use headset while driving in Turkey.